toarch7/nt-recreated-public/README.md

  Additionaly you can bring your own assets which are fine to be distributed safely.

 # Building
- Building is only possible with GameMakerStudio 2.
+ Building from this source is only possible with GameMakerStudio 2.

 ## Android
 Build configurations: